CBM is used to precede any curved step.

 This can create:

-“You cannot have a 45° frame rotation on without influencing the direction of travel.”
+“You cannot have a frame rotation without influencing the direction of travel.”

-If the Frame is rotated the Follower will start to go in that direction especially if their free leg can move in the direction of the rotation.
+If the Frame is rotated the Follower will start to go in that direction and their free leg will move in the direction of the rotation.

 OK, you can dance it like that but it's not going to feel great and it's going to be a really bad experience for new dancers.
 It's also a cause of "my partner feels heavy".